atsmacode/aye-poker/README.md

 > dev/builddb

-Individual Drop, Create and Seed commands.
-Remove '-d true' for prodution:
+Individual Drop, Create and Seed commands listed in that bash file.
+Remove '-d true' for prodution.

-> php dev/BuildAyePoker.php app:create-database -d true

-> php dev/BuildAyePoker.php app:build-card-games -d true

-> php dev/BuildAyePoker.php app:build-poker-game -d true

 ### Windows